For Teachers

 4. During the next lesson, give the student the sentence scramble task.
 For each sentence, they should reference their original L1 writing, then look at the scrambles sentence in English and try to write it out.
 For students whose L1 has similar syntax as English, it should not be too hard (they can usually recognize the subject, articles, any words that are cognates, prepositions, etc.)

 6. Bonus 2: The student identifies key English vocabulary from the activity that they think are important to know.
-Then help them practice these words and put them on a quiz or make them responsible for learning these words.
+Then help them practice these words and put them on a quiz or otherwise hold them responsible for learning these words.
 Because the words were written by them (in the L1 at first), they may be more motivated to learn them than if they were an impersonal, top-down list of words decided upon by the teacher or the textbook.

 Some takeaways: